Deyaa22/locally-running-webgl-game/README.md

 # WebGL Game

 This repository contains a WebGL game powered by a Node.js server.
+The game assets are compressed using Gzip for optimized performance.
 Follow the instructions below to set up and run the game locally.

 ## Prerequisites